 - Immediately stop the RAID rebuilding process, if multiple drives have failed simultaneously.

 - Do not run any defragmented utility until you check the health of the individual drives

 - In case if any of the drives in RAID 5 or above is in a corrupt state, assure that the new drive is filled with zeroes that have more or equal sectors in the drive that is damaged, while you replace it with a new one.

 Note – Despite RAID data loss prevention steps, RAID servers can become corrupt or damaged to the extent that professional RAID recovery solutions become essential.

 Professional RAID Data Recovery Service by Stellar Data Recovery

-Now, usage of RAID servers in high demand across the globe.
-And there are some instances when RAID server fails and result in loss of data.
-To recover data from failed RAID servers, you should obtain professional RAID data recovery services by a reputed service provider.
+Now, the usage of RAID servers in high demand across the globe.
+And there are some instances when the RAID server fails and results in loss of data.
+To recover data from failed RAID servers, you should obtain professional RAID data recovery services from a reputed service provider.
 For Raid Data Recovery Services, you should contact RAID server specialists of Stellar Data recovery.
-Moreover, with 23 years of rich experience in data recovery, top-class Class 100 Clean Room facility, well-conversant and experienced professionals, it guarantees 100% RAID data recovery service without fail.
+Moreover, with 27 years of rich experience in data recovery, top-class Class 100 Clean Room facility, well-conversant, and experienced professionals, it guarantees 100% RAID data recovery service without fail.